-The Division shall grant leaves of absence to employees in accordance with legislation, collective bargaining agreements and the following procedures SRPSD Leave Guidelines 2015.
+The Division shall grant leaves of absence to employees in accordance with legislation, collective bargaining agreements and the following procedures Leave of Absence Guidelines.

 - 1. General Leave Provisions - 1.1 Supervisors shall be responsible for ensuring that necessary coverage is in place before recommending or granting leave for an employee. - 1.2 Principals shall ensure that teachers approved for any discretionary leave(s) will not be away for more than five consecutive school days. - 1.3 Requests for leave shall be made in writing on the appropriate form to the employee's immediate supervisor.
 Completion of a leave form is required when any of the following circumstances prevail: - The employee travels outside the School Division boundaries; - The employee is not providing contracted service to the Division; - Substitute coverage is required for the employee. - 1.4 The placement of staff returning from approved leave shall be determined by the appropriate Superintendents responsible for human resources.
 Such a placement will be considered an initial placement and will not be subject to the Teacher Transfer procedures. - 1.5 Leaves may be prorated for part time employees. - 2.
-Supervisor Approved Leaves: - 2.1 Leave Without Pay

-The supervisor of an employee may grant leave without pay to a maximum of five days per school year (July 1 to June 30).

-2.2 Graduation/Convocation Leave

-The supervisor of an employee may grant the employee, when necessary, up to one day's leave with pay when the employee or the employee's child or spouse is graduating from a recognized secondary or post secondary program.
-The employee attending such an event outside Saskatchewan may be granted one additional day with pay.

-- 3. Superintendents Responsible for Human Resources Approved Leaves: - 3.1 Family Support Leave
+Supervisor Approved Leaves: - 2.1 Leave Without Pay The supervisor of an employee may grant leave without pay to a maximum of five days per school year (July 1 to June 30). - 2.2 Graduation/Convocation Leave The supervisor of an employee may grant the employee, when necessary, up to one day's leave with pay when the employee or the employee's child or spouse is graduating from a recognized secondary or post secondary program.
+The employee attending such an event outside Saskatchewan may be granted one additional day with pay. - 2.3 Medical Appointments Leave It is expected that medical appointments (ie: doctor, dental, optical) will be scheduled outside the work day to minimize absences.
+If the appointment cannot be made outside of the work day, the supervisor will refer to the Medical Appointment Approval Flowchart to make the decision as to whether leave will be granted. - 3.
+Superintendents Responsible for Human Resources Approved Leaves: - 3.1 Family Support Leave